Rape Survivor Family Protection Act

-The legislation would require “clear and convincing evidence” that the child was conceived as a result of sexual assault and that it is in the best interest of the child to terminate parental rights.
+The legislation would have required “clear and convincing evidence” that the child was conceived as a result of sexual assault and that it is in the best interest of the child to terminate parental rights.
 This standard of proof is higher than the normal civil standard—“by a preponderance of the evidence”—and is the standard used in all other family law contexts for the judicial termination of parental rights.

 Advocates strongly object to requiring a conviction in these cases.
 “Only about 3.3% of rapes result in a conviction, and we don’t require a conviction in other termination of parental rights cases involving crimes,” said Lisae C. Jordan, Executive Director and Counsel for the Maryland Coalition Against Sexual Assault (MCASA).
 “Rape victims should have to meet the same standard used in other termination of parental rights cases- no more, no less.”

-In 2016, under the leadership of the bill’s sponsors and with the support of a wide variety of organizations and individuals, this bill moved further than it ever has before.
-Already this year, the bill is on the Maryland Legislative Agenda for Women, and has the support of the Maryland Coalition Against Sexual Assault, Maryland State Bar Association, Office of the Attorney General, the National Association of Social Workers, Women’s Law Center, Planned Parenthood, the Maryland Catholic Conference, Women Legislators of Maryland, Adoptions Together, Maryland Affiliate of the American College of Nurse Midwives and the Woman’s Democratic Club.
-It is disappointing that the Rape Survivor Family Protection Act did not pass in 2016, but this year we have an opportunity to pass it and help rape victims who become pregnant as a result of rape.
+In 2016, under the leadership of the bill’s sponsors and with the support of a wide variety of organizations and individuals, this bill moved further than ever.
+This year the bill was on the Maryland Legislative Agenda for Women, and had the support of the Maryland Coalition Against Sexual Assault, Maryland State Bar Association, Office of the Attorney General, the National Association of Social Workers, Women’s Law Center, Planned Parenthood, the Maryland Catholic Conference, Women Legislators of Maryland, Adoptions Together, Maryland Affiliate of the American College of Nurse Midwives, and the Women’s Democratic Club.
+It is disappointing that the Rape Survivor Family Protection Act was not passed for the 8th time since its first introduction a decade ago, but we will continue our fight to help survivors who become pregnant as a result of rape.

 HB 428 – Presented to the House on Jan.
 26, 2017